Home > News/Videos > Blog > How does a pneumatic air cylinder work?

 Nov 21, 2025

-A pneumatic cylinder is an actuator that uses compressed air to generate linear or rotary motion.
-It is one of the most essential power components in any pneumatic system.
 By converting air pressure into mechanical energy, cylinders drive machine mechanisms to perform pushing, pulling, clamping, lifting, positioning, and various handling operations, making them widely used in modern industrial automation.
 Depending on their structure and operating method, cylinders can be classified as single-acting, double-acting, rodless, rotary, and several other types.
 Each type operates differently and offers distinct motion characteristics and application scenarios.

 Understanding how air cylinders work not only helps engineers make proper selection and design decisions but also supports diagnosing abnormal movements, improving system stability, and optimizing equipment maintenance and energy efficiency.
 Whether used in the pushing mechanism of packaging lines, the gripper actuation of robotic arms, positioning units in electronic assembly machines, or lifting modules in material-handling systems, cylinders play an indispensable role.